10 Tips to Go From Camper to Recruit This Summer

 #5 – CAMP WITH YOUR HOMETOWN TEAM: If you aren’t gaining much interest, start with the local universities that are near your home and try to get into their camp.
 Remember, one of the first questions a coach will ask you is, “Who have you been offered by.”
 Even if it’s not your dream school and you are just counting the minutes until you can move far, far away… it always will help you gain interest from other schools if you have a scholarship offer from the hometown team.
 See #2 – Not only will you be networking with the coaches from that school, you will likely be networking with coaches from other colleges who may have interest in recruiting you.

-#6 – PRORATED CAMP FEES: Due to NCAA rules, schools are not able to discount camp rates or offer need-based scholarships… BUT, they are able to prorate camp fees.
+#6 – PRORATED CAMP FEES: Due to NCAA rules, schools are not able to discount camp rates or offer need-based scholarships… BUT, they are able to prorate camp fees and many schools offer 1-day camps.
 If you aren’t able to afford the entire amount for a camp that lasts for several days, most schools do pro-rate their fees on a day-by-day or practice-by- practice basis.
 For example, if a camp is $300 for 5 days, you may be able to attend for one day for $60.
 You need to make the most of your time at this session—call before you go and let the recruiting coach know that you would like an evaluation if possible (send or bring your film highlights to the camp) and ask for advice from every coach that you are able to be around.
 Get there early and stay late, eat meals with staff and ask for ADVICE on getting your foot in the door to be recruited.
 Squeeze as much networking and learning into the day as possible!
 Learn or ask the coaches for some position-specific drills that you may be able to do on your own to improve.

 #7 – COMPETITIVE OR ELITE CAMPS: Many major universities host smaller, more competitive camps that they like to emphasize to the players who they are evaluating or currently recruiting.
 Due to NCAA rules, camps must be “open to any and all entrants, limited only by number, age, grade level and or gender,” so any player who would like to attend (within this limitations) may do so.
 Even if you haven’t been personally invited by the coaches like some of the other players, you are able to attend and can still get your foot in the door with the coaches.
 A few players get recognized and begin to get recruited this way, so don’t worry if you weren’t invited or recruited to come like some of the other players.
 Call each program that you are interested in and ask them if they plan on hosting a Senior Camp, Elite Camp or Competitive Camp for recruits.
 Sometimes information isn’t advertised until a couple weeks before the camp, so continue to check in every month during the summer to find out if they are hosting such an event.

 #8 – BEST WAY TO GET COACHES ATTENTION WHILE YOU ARE THERE: Outside of elite skill, size and speed, coaches are always looking for players who are fundamentally solid and who know how to do the dirty work—the acts that help win games that most players don’t necessarily want to do or the plays that don’t necessary get the media or fan glory.
+Coaches are always looking for selfless playmakers who can impact games.
 Don’t go into the camp trying to make a big ESPN-Top 10 worthy play… go into the camp trying to be the most fundamentally sound and most physical player of the camp.
 Coaches LOVE players who hustle— players who make the textbook tackle and know how to finish; players who dive for balls, play defense and who can be a difference-maker on the boards; players who aren’t just trying to always be flashy but who are always trying to make EACH play that comes their way.
 Don’t focus on making that ONE extraordinary play… focus on making every play count.
 Coaches aren’t looking for flash—they are looking for fundamentals.
 Want some extra credit?
 Go out to the field 10-15 minutes early and if the drills are set up (and there are coaches or trainers on the field) get in some extra work, ask for position-specific drills that you can do on your own at home!

 #9 – STAY OFF YOUR FEET: If you are really trying to get noticed at the camp, treat it as many college and pro players do—like pre-season training camp.
 Stay hydrated, eat well and stay off your feet!
 If you are attending an overnight camp, instead of running around the dorms like a 6-year-old and cannonballing into the pool, get to bed early and give your body some rest so that you will be ready for the next practice.
+Go to bed early.
 During the season, many college coaches are constantly reminding their players: “STAY OFF YOUR FEET!”
 Stay hydrated while at practice and make sure to drink plenty of water or sports drinks at all of your meals.
 Avoid the pizza, junk food and fried foods at the dining hall and stick to the leaner meats, healthy carbs, fruits and vegetables.
 If possible, bring some extra drinks and bananas to your room to be able to rehydrate during the night.
 You don’t want to lose valuable practice time because of cramps or dehydration!

 #10 – TEMPORARY INSURANCE: Most camps will require campers to show proof of insurance—if you aren’t covered but still want to participate in the camp, check into temporary policies that usually are very affordable that can give you 30-days of coverage.